-On May 17th, SMC experienced its sixth annual SMC Everywhere event, an on-campus extravaganza designed to acknowledge and congratulate exiting students as they move on to the next phases of their academic and professional journeys.
-Whether students graduate, transfer to other schools or complete programs and enter the workforce, they don't leave SMC behind.
+On May 16th, SMC celebrates its seventh annual SMC Everywhere event, an on-campus extravaganza designed to acknowledge and congratulate Future Alumni as they move on to the next phases of their academic and professional journeys.
+Whether students graduate, transfer to other schools or transfer directly into the work force, they don't leave SMC behind.
 They take SMC with them!

 SMC'S DRESCHER PLANETARIUM FEATURES DEEP SKY WONDERS, CASSINI AT SATURN, AND MORE IN JULY